How oils are made

 There are also thousands upon thousands of recipes worldwide that call for the use of some form of oil.
-And lets not forget how many of our favorite foods require being fried in oil.
-Chicken, fries, fish, taco shells, doughnuts, corndogs, empanandas.
+And let’s not forget how many of our favorite foods require being fried in oil.
+Chicken, fries, fish, taco shells, doughnuts, corndogs, empanadas.
 We’ve gone as far as frying fruits, vegetables, and ice cream!
-I think there is an uderlying obsession with needing to have our food cooked in oil in order for us to feel that sense of ultimate gratification from food.
+I think there is an underlying obsession with needing to have our food cooked in oil in order for us to feel that sense of ultimate gratification from food.

 Cold pressed oils are made by grinding the seeds in a temperature controlled environment.
 During the extraction, the temperature rises naturally.
 In order to preserve the structure and nutritional value of the oil coming out of the seed, the temperature needs to be controlled so that it never rises above 120 degrees.
 Oils made this way are the good oils.
 Why?
 Because they retain all the flavor, aroma, and nutrients from the seed.
 They also haven’t been altered or treated with any chemicals.
-Oils in this category should be kept refrigerated and typically come in flax, walnut, olive, and sunflower oils.
+Oils in this category should be kept refrigerated or in a cool dark place like the pantry or cupboard.
+They typically come in flax, walnut, olive, and sunflower oils.

-Expeller pressed oils are also ground by heavy machinery, but have a much longer process, without a temperature controlled environment, and are typically treated with a chemical called hexane to extract every drop of oil out of those seeds.
-After that it’s bleached.
+Expeller pressed oils are also ground by heavy machinery, except through a much longer process without a temperature controlled environment.
+They are also typically treated with a chemical called hexane to extract every drop of oil out of those seeds.
+After that, it’s bleached.
 By the time they are packaged, you’re left with a highly processed product.

 That word alone – HEXANE – is enough to make me cringe at the thought of what baked and fried foods are made of outside of my home.
 After having learned just this little bit of information, I most likely will still continue to enjoy the same desserts and food I love, but with more caution going forward.
-And that is my point here.
-To share my findings with you.
-To bring awareness and question to how manufactured food is being made before we consume it.
+And that is my point here – To bring awareness and question to how manufactured food is being made before we consume it.

 This is just a small snapshot of one ingredient that could use a little more diving into, and I encourage you to do so!
-In the meantime, I’m going to give you a little homework.
-Go through your pantry & cupboards and take inventory of the oils you have on hand.
+In the meantime, I’m going to give you a little bit of homework.
+Go through your pantry and cupboards and take inventory of the oils you have on hand.
 Read the labels front to back, paying special attention to fats and colors.
-Take notes and bring your findings to the next segment where I’ll be focusing on the breakdown of fat.
+Do your research if you don’t know what the labels mean.

 Feel free to let me know your thoughts, questions, insights, etc. We all can learn from each other!